 Four former headmasters of Repton School are commemorated - William Prior, 1779, William Bagshaw Stevens, 1800, J. H. Macaulay, 1840, and W. B. Sleath, 1842, as well as Thomas Whitehead, First Usher, 1654, and A. F. E. Forman, for 30 years an assistant master, 1905.
 Macaulay is worth special mention.
 Headmaster from 1832 to 1840, his monument in the Fynderne Chapel speaks of his 'strict, but kind administration of his trust' and 'the respect and affection of his scholars'.
 This is perhaps charitable; elsewhere he is described as 'a big, bullying man, a strict disciplinarian and ferocious flogger'.
 News of his fatal illness brought the pupils to riot, breaking bounds 'in order to get hold of cakes and ale'.
 When news reached them that Macaulay was beyond hope, the boys smashed the furniture in his rooms and burned it on a bonfire.

-Over the south door hang the arms of George III.
-They date from the time when churches were obliged to display the monarch's coat of arms, hanging over the chancel arch from 1772 to 1885.
+The arms of George III over the south door date from the time when churches were obliged to display the monarch's coat of arms.
+They hung over the chancel arch from 1772 to 1885.

 Significant archaeological finds have been made in excavations around the church.
 Some, including the 'Repton Stone', are in Derby Museum, some, including the Viking sword, in the British Museum.
 There are replicas of both the stone and the sword in Repton School Museum.